merenlab/merenlab.org/_posts/anvio/2015-05-01-anvio-tutorial.md

 This is great.
 That's exactly why you have accesss to this codebase.
 Either file an [issue](https://github.com/meren/anvio/issues), or send an e-mail (a.murat.eren@gmail.com).

-### Do I have permission to change the codebase?

-Yes.
-Don't forget run `run_mini_test.sh` to make sure everything is running, and don't be worried.
-I will make sure you didn't break anything :)